jrey999/pzSQL/README.md

 # PZSQL

-### wrapper around psycopg2 that makes it a bit more elegant to use
+### A half finished wrapper around psycopg2 that makes it a bit more elegant to use